arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![ML tools option in Arduino Cloud](assets/arduino-cloud-ML.svg)

-With the account set up, now create a new project and let's move to the next step to capture data for the model.
+With the account set up, create a new project and proceed to the next step to capture data for the model.

 ### Capturing Data for the Model